 Fill 1990, (detail) Cell Block Theatre, National Art School, Sydney; photo credit: Heidrun Lohr

-A thirty minute performance commissioned for the 8th Biennale of Sydney: The Readymade Boomerang.
+A thirty-minute performance commissioned by René Block for the 8th Biennale of Sydney: The Readymade Boomerang.

 Fill, consisted of a sixteen-person chorus uttering the word ‘everyone’.
 Beginning by silently mouthing the word ‘everyone’ the chorus slowly transitioned into a whisper.
-Over a period of thirty minutes the sound built to a vocal crescendo.
+For thirty minutes the sound built to a vocal crescendo.
 The performers sat on small stools beneath 28,000 loosely mounded beer cans.

 The performers were, from left to right, as shown in the image above:

 Christopher Ryan, Anthony Becker, Andre Bremmer, Penny Thwaites, Virginia Baxter, Andrea Aloise, John Bayliss, Keith Gallasch, Jai, McHenry, Claire Grant, Sarah Blacklock, Sue-Ellen Kohler, Lucy Bleach, Nigel Kelleway